mdn/content/files/en-us/learn/css/building_blocks/the_box_model/index.md

 ## Using display: inline-block

-There is a special value of `display`, which provides a middle ground between `inline` and `block`.
-This is useful for situations where you do not want an item to break onto a new line, but do want it to respect `width` and `height` and avoid the overlapping seen above.
+`display: inline-block` is a special value of `display`, which provides a middle ground between `inline` and `block`.
+Use it if you do not want an item to break onto a new line, but do want it to respect `width` and `height` and avoid the overlapping seen above.

 An element with `display: inline-block` does a subset of the block things we already know about: